Supreme Court of Texas: Judicial selection: appointments and elections

 Like the judges on the Texas Court of Criminal Appeals, all members of the Texas Supreme Court are currently Republicans.

-The most recent appointees are Evan Young, Rebeca Huddle, Jane Bland, Jimmy Blacklock, and Brett Busby.
+The most recent appointees are James P. Sullivan, Evan Young, Rebeca Huddle, Jane Bland, Jimmy Blacklock, and Brett Busby.

 Prior public service of incumbents

 Brett Busby and Jane Bland are former Court of Appeals justices from Houston, whose re-election bids failed in November 2018 when Democrats won all of the judicial races in that election.
 Blacklock previously served Governor Greg Abbott as general counsel.
 Huddle was a justice on the First Court of Appeals in Houston.